mmistakes/made-mistakes-jekyll/_posts/2012-11-14-davidpoblador-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @davidpoblador"
+title: "Rockin' some Spotify tunes in a scarf"
 description: "PaperFaces portrait of @davidpoblador drawn with Paper by 53 on an iPad."
 image: paperfaces-davidpoblador-twitter-lg
 thumb: paperfaces-davidpoblador-twitter-150.jpg